Members of Congress Got Nearly $16 Million in Farm Subsidies and Trade War Bailout

 No lawmakers received funds from the Coronavirus Food Assistance Program, created to help farmers through the Covid-19 pandemic.
 For the complete list of subsidy and MFP recipients, click here.

-The data are drawn from Department of Agriculture subsidy records, MFP records obtained under the Freedom of Information Act and additional information from the members’ public financial disclosures.
+The data are drawn from Department of Agriculture subsidy records, MFP records obtained under the Freedom of Information Act and additional information from the members’ public financial disclosures, and are through June 30, 2020.
 Some members’ disclosures say how much of their family’s farm operation they control, but in other cases that information was not available.

 The biggest windfall from taxpayers’ pocketbooks went to the family of Rep. Doug LaMalfa (R-Calif.), who received nearly $5.5 million in commodity subsidies for rice and wheat.
 LaMalfa holds a third of the family’s farm partnership, making his share almost $1.8 million.